voidshard/wysteria/README.md

 - A 'searchbase' for indexing and running queries against
 - A middleware for transporting data back and forth between client(s) and server(s)

 Each of these is behind an interface so it's easy to write implementations for your favourite solutions.
-At the moment there are implementations for
+Currently there are implementations for

-(Database)
+Databases
  - MongoDb

-(Searchbase)
+Search
  - ElasticSearch

-(Middleware)
+Middleware
  - Nats.io
  - Gorpc (embedded)